CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 i.e. 1 TB of data stored in Allas consumes 24 billing units daily and 8760 billing units per year.

-**SD Desktop**

-The default disk space (or storage space) in SD Desktop is 80 GB and can be increased up to 280 GB by adding an external volume during virtual desktop creation.
+**SD Desktop**: the default disk space (or storage space) in SD Desktop is 80 GB and can be increased up to 280 GB by adding an external volume during virtual desktop creation.
 If you need additional storage space for data analysis, contact us for support at servicedesk@csc.fi (subject: Sensitive data).

 Analysing data in SD Desktop consumes billing units based on the type of virtual desktop you are using.
 The rate is: